Mikhus/gulp-help-doc/README.md

     dependencies below its help description
   * **emptyLineBetweenTasks** - if set to `true` (default), prints an empty line between tasks help descriptions
+  * **gulpfile** - full path to gulpfile containing jsDoc tags.
+By default ignores any files in node_modules.

 Example of custom configuration: